HahaHihi8/SoloProjects2ndSemesterJava2.61RK/README.md

 # SoloProjects2ndSemesterJava2.61RK
 This project includes all tasks from my class WIBB 2.61 at FHNW 2024

 For Prof. Dr. BR:
-The individual projects are individually saved in the following src folders:
+The individual projects are individually saved in the following src packages / folders:

-Project Name                                              src name
+Project / task name                                  -    src package name

 Woche 2: Taschenrechner                              -    Calculator